rayyankhalid7777/KitchenAI/README.md

 Through our analysis:
 - We determined that the missingness in `average_rating` depends on `minutes` (preparation time) but does not depend on `sodium` (sodium content).
 - These insights help us better understand the missingness structure and guide future imputation strategies, ensuring accurate analysis of recipe ratings.

+## Hypothesis Testing

+### Objective
+To determine whether the number of ingredients in a recipe influences its average rating, we conducted a hypothesis test using a permutation approach.

+### Hypotheses
+- **Null Hypothesis (H₀)**: The average rating of recipes is independent of the number of ingredients (≤10 ingredients vs. >10 ingredients).
+- **Alternative Hypothesis (Hₐ)**: The average rating of recipes depends on the number of ingredients.

+### Test Statistic
+The test statistic is the **absolute difference in the mean average ratings** between two groups:
+1. Recipes with ≤10 ingredients.
+2. Recipes with >10 ingredients.

+### Methodology
+1. Calculated the observed test statistic as the absolute difference in means between the two groups.
+2. Simulated the null hypothesis by shuffling the group labels (`≤10 ingredients` and `>10 ingredients`) 1,000 times and recalculating the test statistic for each permutation.
+3. Computed the p-value as the proportion of permuted test statistics greater than or equal to the observed test statistic.

+### Significance Level
+- **Significance Level (α)**: 0.05

+### Results
+- **Observed Statistic**: ~0.0021
+- **P-Value**: ~0.671

+### Visualization
+The histogram below illustrates the distribution of test statistics generated under the null hypothesis.
+The observed statistic is marked by a red vertical line, showing its position relative to the null distribution.

+<iframe
+  src="assets/permutation_test_step4.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+### Conclusion
+Since the p-value (~0.671) exceeds the significance level (0.05), we **fail to reject the null hypothesis**.
+This result suggests that the average rating of recipes is not significantly influenced by the number of ingredients.

+### Interpretation
+The lack of a significant difference implies that other factors, such as preparation time, recipe complexity, or taste preferences, may play a more substantial role in determining average ratings.
+This finding highlights the multifaceted nature of user preferences and suggests that future analyses should explore additional recipe attributes to better understand what drives user ratings.